crispab/codekvast/README.md

 This is where Codekvast can help.
 Codekvast *records when your methods are invoked in production*.

-The collector periodically sends the recorded data as well as an inventory of *all* methods to the **Codekvast Warehouse**.
+The collector periodically sends the recorded data as well as an inventory of *all* methods to the **Codekvast Dashboard**.

-By using the web interface offered Codekvast Warehouse, you can find out whether a certain method, class or package is safe to remove or not.
+By using the web interface offered Codekvast Dashboard, you can find out whether a certain method, class or package is safe to remove or not.

 *Codekvast collects the data.
 You then combine that with your domain knowledge to make informed decisions about what is truly dead code that safely could be deleted.*